 Had Proposition 22 failed, millions would have found themselves out of an income stream.
 During the COVID-19 pandemic, jobs with minimal barriers to entry were a godsend for many.
-This third-way solution safeguards users and provides a safety net to independent contractors.
+This third-way solution safeguards users and provides a safety net

 At the same time, Proposition 22 allows companies to provide ridesharing and delivery services at a reasonable cost to users while keeping unions at bay.

 Why Uber’s Victory Matters

 is a turning point for the sharing economy.
 It illustrates that citizens, interest groups, and regulators must come together and work out a fruitful solution rather than curtail disruptive market innovation.